pglombardo/PasswordPusher/README.md

 For example, on [https://pwpush.com](https://pwpush.com), I run the application with a Postgres database.

 *Initiated from [this discussion](http://www.reddit.com/r/sysadmin/comments/yxps8/passwordpusher_best_way_to_deliver_passwords_to/c5zwts9) on reddit.*

+### How to switch to another backend database

+Which database the application uses is specified in `config/database.yml`.
+The default configuration has these values for the `private` environment:

+    base: &base
+      adapter: sqlite3
+      timeout: 5000

+    private:
+      database: db/private.sqlite3
+      <<: *base

+If you wanted to switch to the postgres database, you would replace the `private` block with something similar to the following:

+    private:
+      adapter: postgresql
+      database: yourdbname
+      username: yourdbusername
+      password: yourdbpassword
+      pool: 5
+      timeout: 5000
+      encoding: utf8
+      reconnect: false

+or for mysql:

+    private:
+      adapter: mysql
+      database: yourdbname
+      username: yourdbusername
+      password: yourdbpassword
+      pool: 5
+      encoding: utf8

+For more detailed instructions, see the Ruby on Rails documentation on [configuring a database](http://guides.rubyonrails.org/getting_started.html#configuring-a-database).

+Note that you will also need to add in the proper database driver gem to your `Gemfile` by simply adding

+    gem "pg"

+or

+    gem "mysql"

+and then running `bundle install`.

 ## Credits